-As with other accredited public health programs, BYU students must demonstrate their competence in key learning outcomes (see Student Learning Outcomes table).
-As such, meeting these outcomes requires a periodic opportunity to document experiences gained with each of the eight learning outcomes throughout the entire two-year program.
-Learning outcomes assessment involves: (1) course assessments, (2) students' selfassessments, and (3) fieldwork agency assessments.
+As with other accredited public health programs, BYU students must demonstrate their competence in key learning outcomes (see MPH Program Concentration Competencies/Learning Outcomes table).
+As such, meeting these outcomes requires a periodic opportunity to document experiences gained with each of the six learning outcomes throughout the entire two-year program.
+Learning outcomes assessment involves: (1) course assessments, (2) students' selfassessments, and (3) field experience agency assessments.
 Student self-assessments are an important aspect of the overall MPH program assessment system.